AdityaMore7000/pict-sem5/README.md

-# pict-sem5
+# PICT SEM-V
-for assignments of 5th semester laboratories
+For assignments of SPPU 5th Semester Laboratories